spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `acceleration.retention_period`

 Optional.
 The retention period for the dataset.
-Combining with `time_column` and `time_format` to determine if the data should be retained or not.
+Combine with `time_column` and `time_format` to determine if the data should be retained or not.

 i.e. `1h` for 1 hour, `1m` for 1 minute, `1s` for 1 second, etc.